-- J. Martin Rochester, Between Peril and Promise: The Politics of International Law (2nd ed, Washington: CQ Press, 2012) - Allen L. Springer, Cases of Conflict: Transboundary Disputes and the Development of International Environmental Law (Toronto: University of Toronto Press, 2016)
+• J. Martin Rochester, Between Peril and Promise: The Politics of International Law (2nd ed, Washington: CQ Press, 2012)

+We will also be covering a number of the materials included in my book, Cases of Conflict: Transboundary Disputes and the Development of International Environmental Law (Toronto: University of Toronto Press, 2016).
+You may choose to purchase it, but it is not required; the assigned sections will be available on Blackboard.

 In addition, I will be handing out a Supplement, which contains briefs of a number of the cases we will be analyzing.
 Additional required readings will found on Blackboard, either through direct links on the syllabus page (BB) or on electronic reserve (ER).
+(Some readings may be found on both Blackboard and electronic reserve.)
 Changes may be made in the assignments and additional readings added.